There are dozens of excellent alto songs to choose from, whether you have an upcoming audition or performance.

 - “Close to You,” “Rainy Days and Mondays,” or “Only Yesterday” – The Carpenters

 - “The Power of Goodbye,” “Frozen,” or “Live to Tell” – Madonna

-We’d also recommend avoiding songs from shows like Les Miserables and Wicked, as these are very common choices and tend to be overused.
-However, if you believe you can sing one of these audition songs very well, do not be afraid to use it!
+We also recommend avoiding alto songs that are overused.
+Songs from shows like Les Miserables and Wicked are very common.
+However, if you believe you can sing one of these popular songs extremely well, don’t be afraid to use it!

-Do you have any more suggestions of audition songs for altos?
+Do you have any more suggestions of good alto audition songs?
 Let us know in the comments section below.